 Stormwater / Water Quality

-Shelburne’s Selectboard has authorized the development of a Stormwater Utility, similar to other towns in Chittenden County, to fund this infrastructure.
-Town staff are currently working with the City of South Burlington, a leader in stormwater management, to develop this utility.
-A Stormwater Advisory Committee has also been formed to work with staff and the Selectboard on this project.
+Shelburne’s Selectboard has asked staff to investigate the development of a Stormwater Utility, similar to other towns in Chittenden County, to fund this infrastructure.
+Town staff are currently working with the

 A stormwater utility fee is comparable to a water or sewer fee and is based on a common rate for a property’s contribution to stormwater runoff.
-See South Burlington’s stormwater utility website for some information on how this might work.
+Rates are $5.20 per month per residential property based on the amount of impervious surface, roads, driveways, and rooftops contained on the parcel.

 - Sewer Overflow (April 17, 2017)